-Urge the Sheriff's Department and the forty-six police departments within Los Angeles County to review their use of force policies and adapt them to be consistent with the eight reforms outlined by Campaign Zero and listed in the preamble of this motion, and follow up by sending a five-signature letter to each entity.
-2. Direct the Civilian Oversight Commission of the Los Angeles County Sheriff's Department (LASD) to report back to the Board in less than 30 days with their recommendations on strengthening LASD's use of force policies and practices.
+1. Urge the Sheriff's Department and the forty-six police departments within Los Angeles County to review their use of force policies and adapt them to be consistent with the eight reforms outlined by Campaign Zero and listed in the preamble of this motion and to implement these changes within existing fiscal

+- resources; and follow up by sending a five-signature letter from the Board to each entity. - Direct the Sheriff Civilian Oversight Commission (COC) of the Los Angeles County Sheriff's Department (LASD) to report back to the Board in less than 30 days with their recommendations on strengthening reforming LASD's use of force policies and practices. - 3.
+Direct the Office of Inspector General, in consultation with the COC, to report back to the Board in 15 days with an analysis of the current LASD use of force policy and its compliance, or lack thereof, with the eight reforms outlined by